“What happened to my website traffic? Why has my conversion rate dropped?”

 If that redirect isn’t pointing to the correct page, your traffic could plummet.

 Another thing that could cause a noticeable drop in traffic is a bunch of 404 errors.
-Those are basically “page not found” errors.
+Those are basically “page not found” errors and will show up in a thorough website analysis.

 Yes, you might have inadvertently deleted some of your web pages.

-Click on “Crawl” on the left-hand menu.
-Then, select “Crawl Errors” from the context menu below it.
+Click on “Legacy tools and reports” on the left-hand menu.
+Then, select “Crawl” from the context menu below it.

 On the main page, towards the bottom, you’ll see a section for “URL Errors.”
 Take a look at the table in that section for any 404 Errors.
 They’ll be labeled as “404” in the “Response Code” column.